-The first step of the feature release process is the crawl phase.
-During this phase, the feature is released to a handful of review databases or organizations, typically 5-10.
+The first step of the full feature release process is the crawl phase.
+During this phase, the feature is released to a handful of review databases or organizations.

 During the crawl phase, we will have minimal documentation in the support center.
 However, our Customer Success team can always help you by phone, email, or live chat: